 - HIPAA Omnibus Rule—an additional HIPAA rule that specifies standards for business associates.
-This rule requires “business associates” to be HIPAA-compliant and requires “covered entities” to enter a BAA with their business associate before using services involving PHI.
+This rule requires “business associates” to be HIPAA-compliant and requires “covered entities” to enter a BAA with their business associates before using services involving PHI.

-If an organization carries out HIPAA violations, the state Attorney General may impose fines of up to $25,000 per year per category of violation, and the Office for Civil Rights (OCR) can impose fines of up to $1.5 million per year per each category of violation.
+If an organization carries out HIPAA violations, the state Attorney General may impose fines of up to $25,000 per year per category of violation, and the Office for Civil Rights (OCR) can impose fines of up to $1.5 million per year per category of violation.
 Individuals who violate HIPAA can also face fines and criminal penalties of up to 10 years in prison.

 How Does HIPAA Affect Cloud Service Providers and Users?

 According to HIPAA guidelines, cloud services providers (CSP) are defined as business associates.
 This implies the following requirements with regard to the use of cloud services at healthcare organizations:

 - BAA with the cloud provider—covered entities may use cloud services to store or process ePHI; however, they must enter a BAA with the cloud provider.

 - Ensure the CSP is in compliance—it is not enough to sign a BAA.
 Covered entities must make sure that the cloud provider complies with all relevant HIPAA regulations.

 - Defining SLAs—covered entities need to receive a Service Level Agreement (SLA) commitment from their cloud providers which addresses HIPAA requirements like system reliability and availability, data backup, data recovery, security responsibilities, retention of PHI, disclosure, and more.